WalletScrutiny/WalletScrutinyCom/_android/com.bitmex.mobile.android.md

 Since the problems faced by its founders, BitMEX has since then been compliant with regulatory authorities.
 More information about [BitMEX Compliance](https://www.bitmex.com/compliance).

-## The App

-We downloaded the app, but we believe at this juncture that there is enough evidence to give a verdict for this app.

 ## Verdict

 By most indications including security mechanisms, regulatory compliances and its self-identification as a regulated platform, we stand by our verdict that this is a **custodial** and thus **not verifiable app.**